GaloisInc/ivorylang-org/pages/software/fibwalkthrough.md

 `Def` is a type constructor with the argument `'[Ix 1000] :-> Uint32`.
 Every Def will have an argument with the form `a :-> b` : the `:->` symbol is an infixed type constructor.
-The first argument to `:->` is always a type level list (note the leading bracket is prefixed with a single quote `'`) containing zero or more types for the procedure arguments.
-The second argument to the `:->` constructor is the return type of the procedure.
+The argument type of `:->` is always a type level list (note the leading bracket is prefixed with a single quote `'`) containing zero or more types for the procedure arguments.
+The return type of the `:->` constructor is the return type of the procedure.

 So, in this example, the `fib_loop` procedure takes a single argument of type `Ix 1000` and returns a value of type `Uint32`.

 The type `Ix 1000` is the type constructor `Ix` applied to the type level natural `1000`.
-Ix stands for *Index* it is used to construct a type for a value which is always less than the argument (and never less than 0).
-So, the Ivory type `Ix 1000` is for a value in the range `0 =< value < 1000`.
+Ix stands for *Index*, and constructs a type for a value which is always greater than zero and never greater than the argument to Ix.
+So, `Ix 1000` is the type for a value in the range `0 =< value < 1000`.

 We use `Ix` types anytime we need to perform a looping operation so that we ensure the loop's execution is bounded, and anytime we need to index into an